LooksRare/looksrare-sdk/doc/signature.md

 #### Params

 - **chainId ([SupportedChainId](https://github.com/LooksRare/looksrare-sdk/blob/master/src/types/enum.ts#L1))**: Chain ID of the blockchain where your application is running.
-- **verifyingContract (string)**: Contract address where the signature will be used.
+- **verifyingContract (string?)**: Contract address where the signature will be used.
 It will always be the LooksRareExchange address (EXCHANGE in the [addresses list](https://github.com/LooksRare/looksrare-sdk/blob/master/src/constants/addresses.ts#L10).
 The address differs based on the chain you are using).
+If you don't provide it, it will use the exchange address for the chainId you provided.

 #### Returns